Cornerhouse: Programme

 The Cornerhouse offered independent cinema, and contemporary art in the galleries.
 Cornerhouse's contemporary visual art programme was dedicated to launching artists who had not received major institutional recognition in Britain.
 It also let mid-career artists realise new projects in commissions and exhibitions on and off-site.
 The visual arts programme presented works in all media, with an emphasis on film and video that has a strong link with the film programme.

 Cornerhouse produced or co-produced all of its exhibitions as well as a programme for each show.
 A regular feature of its visual arts programme was international group exhibitions which explored socio-political concerns.
-In 2011, Cornerhouse launched Artist Film, a project for the production and distribution longer films, starting with Gillian Wearing’s Self Made.
+In 2011, Cornerhouse launched Artist Film, a project for the production and distribution of longer films, starting with Gillian Wearing's Self Made.
 Cornerhouse was a partner in the plus Tate programme.

 On average, 30 titles were screened across the three screens every month.
 The cinemas were open seven days a week, with daily matinée and evening performances (no matinées on Monday), making a total of almost 3,500 screenings annually.

 Cornerhouse's film programme was international in scope and offered new and innovative film and video alongside more familiar work.
 This resulted in the screening of new films and re-releases; second runs of overlooked or underrated titles; classic and archive material; shorts, animation and documentary; avant garde film and television; and foreign language films.
 Alongside a variety of touring film programmes, Cornerhouse also ran two festivals every year ¡Viva!
 Spanish and Latin American Film Festival and exposures.